<function>

 115.600 μs (0 allocations: 0 bytes)

-as a proportion relative to the sum of the elements.
-A naive approach would involve a for-loop with sum(x)
+as a proportion relative to the sum of elements.
+A naive implementation would involve a for-loop with sum(x)

 , the compiler is smart enough to recognize the invariance of sum(x)